 Tough times: Mindfulness and illness

-Focus on what you are experiencing here and now, in this moment.
+For example, you may be sitting in hospital, waiting for your appointment.
 Become aware of your body’s sensations, your breath and your emotions.
-As you do this you start to soften and lean in to the experience.
+As you do this allow yourself to soften and lean in to the experience.

 Calm steady breaths

 When you are worrying about your illness the brain floods your body with stress hormones.
 Focus on your breath and maintain a calm steady flow.
 Your heartbeat will also become steady rather than increasing through fear.